cypress-io/cypress/docs/source/faq/index.md

 <!-- ## How do I make Cypress wait for an XHR request? -->

-## {% fa fa-question-circle green %} How do I wait for multiple XHR requests to the same url?
+## {% fa fa-angle-right %} How do I wait for multiple XHR requests to the same url?

 You should set up an alias (using {% url `.as()` as %}) to a single route that matches all of the XHRs.
 You can then {% url `cy.wait()` wait %} on it multiple times and Cypress keeps track of how many matching XHR requests there are.